KosmX/emotes/README_old.md

 ##
 Minecraft mod to add emotes to the game like in Bedrock Edition...
-Just it's open source and free unlike that :D
+Just it's open emoteFormat and free unlike that :D
 ## Minecraft emotes

 [User manual](https://kosmx.gitbook.io/emotecraft/)